3cqs-coder/SymBot/docs/README.md

 	- `web_server` contains settings for the SymBot web server.
 The default port is 3000.

+	-	`bots` contains start condition keys and descriptions such as `asap` and `api`.
+The keys should never be changed after the initial start of SymBot or they will not match previous bots and deals.

 	- `telegram` contains an optional Telegram token id and user id to send SymBot notifications to.
 This includes system warnings such as detected connectivity issues, bot and deal start / stops, and more!
 You must first create a Telegram bot with @BotFather to use.

 	- `mongo_db_url` is the URL to your MongoDB instance.